QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     A = rand(N,N)
     b = rand(N)

-On paper, we to solve for :math:`A x = b` by inverting the matrix,
+On paper, we try to solve the system :math:`A x = b` by inverting the matrix,

 .. code-block:: julia